isaacdecoded/SOLID-Principles-guided-exercises/srp/README.md

 We can identify the following reasons to change:

-- storage
+- storage actions
-- logging
+- logging actions
-- caching
+- caching actions